Available Types of Non-Need-Based Aid

 LGBTQ students may find this scholarship database helpful: Human Rights Campaign LGBTQ Scholarship Database.

 Current students are informed of scholarship opportunities through a weekly electronic newsletter.

 For tips on writing scholarship essays, see 7 Steps to Writing a Winning Scholarship Essay.

 The Paul & Daisy Soros Fellowships for New Americans (not affiliated with Cranbrook Academy of Art)

 Prospective students who meet the criteria for New American Status may wish to apply for The Paul & Daisy Soros Fellowships for New Americans.
 This fellowship, with an annual deadline of November 1 for the following school year, provides funding for up to two years of graduate school.
 While the fellowship is not affiliated with Cranbrook Academy of Art, it is such an outstanding opportunity that we want our prospective and current students to be aware of it.
 Full details and the application are available at https://www.pdsoros.org/apply.
 Eligibility requirements for the most recent application cycle are posted here: https://www.pdsoros.org/apply/eligibility.
-(Note: The 2018 application is now open and is due November 1, 2017.
-Students who will be in school in the 2018-2019 academic year are eligible to apply for the 2018 award; winners will be announced in March 2018.)
+(Note: The 2018 application period has passed.
+The 2019 application will open April 1, 2018).

 Other Scholarship Opportunities (not affiliated with Cranbrook Academy of Art)